 Short Segments are usually required in the case of live content, where there are restrictions on end-to-end latency.
 The duration of a Segment is typically a lower bound on the end-to-end latency.
-DASH does not support the possibility for Segments to be extended over time: a Segment is a complete and discrete unit that must be made available in its entirety.
+DASH does not support the possibility for Segments to be extended over time: a Segment is treated as an object as a complete and discrete unit that must be made available in its entirety.
+However, this does not prevent to apply advanced HTTP transfer modes such as chunked transfer to optimize the deployments and reduce end-to-end latency.

 Segments may be further subdivided into Subsegments each of which contains a whole number of complete access units.
 There may also be media-format-specific restrictions on Subsegment boundaries, for example in the ISO Base Media File Format a Subsegment must contain a whole number of complete movie fragments.
-If a Segment is divided into Subsegments are described by a compact Segment index, which provides the presentation time range in the Representation and corresponding byte range in the Segment occupied by each Subsegment.
+If a Segment is divided into Subsegments they are described by a compact Segment index, which provides the presentation time range in the Representation and corresponding byte range in the Segment occupied by each Subsegment.
 Clients may download this index in advance and then issue requests for individual Subsegments.

 Clients may switch from Representation to Representation within an Adaptation Set at any point in the media.
-However, switching at arbitrary positions may be complicated because of coding dependencies within Representations and other factors.
+However, switching at arbitrary positions may be complex because of coding dependencies within Representations and other factors, potentially requiring parallel download and decoding in the DASH client.
 It is also desirable to avoid download of 'overlapping' data i.e. media for the same time period from multiple Representations.
-Usually, switching is simplest at a random access point in the new stream.
-In order to formalize requirements related to switching DASH defines a codec-independent concept of Stream Access Point and identifies various types of Stream Access Point.
+Usually, switching is simplest at a Stream Access Point (SAP) in the new stream.
+In order to formalize requirements related to switching DASH defines a codec-independent concept of Stream Access Points and identifies various types of Stream Access Points.

 Segmentation and Subsegmentation may be performed in ways that make switching simpler.
-For example, in the very simplest cases each Segment or Subsegment begins with a random access point and the boundaries of Segments or Subsegments are aligned across the Representations of an Adaptation Set.
+For example, in the very simplest cases each Segment or Subsegment begins with a SAP and the boundaries of Segments or Subsegments are aligned across the Representations of an Adaptation Set.
 In this case, switching Representation involves playing to the end of a (Sub)Segment of one Representation and then playing from the beginning of the next (Sub)Segment of the new Representation.
 The Media Presentation Description and Segment Index provide various indications, which describe properties of the Representations that may make switching simpler.
 Profiles of this specification may then require these indicators to be set in certain ways, making implementation of clients for those profiles simpler at the cost of requiring the media data to obey the indicated constraints.

-For On-Demand services, the Media Presentation Description is a static document describing the various aspects of the Media Presentation.
+For On-Demand services, the Media Presentation Description is typically a static document describing the various aspects of the Media Presentation.
 All Segments of the Media Presentation are available on the server once any Segment is available.
-For live services, however, Segments become available with time as the content is produced.
+For live services, however, Segments become available with time as the content is produced and therefore, dynamic Media Presentations are suitable.
 The Media Presentation Description may be updated regularly to reflect changes in the presentation over time, for example Segment URLs for new segments may be added to the MPD and those for old, no longer available Segments may be removed.
 However, if Segment URLs are described using a template, this updating may not be necessary except for some redundancy/failover cases.